Holmestrand Private Station: History

 The town's first station opened in 1881 and serving the Vestfold Line, was operated by the Norwegian State Railways (NSB).
-With the planning of a private railway to Hvittingfoss during the last years of the 1890s, there arose a controversy over the location of a new station in Holmestrand.
+With the planning of a private railway to Hvittingfoss during the last years of the 1890s, a controversy arose over the location of a new station in Holmestrand.
 As both single parcels and whole wagon-loads would be transshipped between HVB and NSB, the two railway lines would necessarily have to be connected.
 Five proposals for lines were made, which would either give a common station for both railways in Holmestrand, or two separate stations.
 Two of the alternatives called for a common station, with the tracks either running via Gausen or the docks.
 A separate station was proposed either at the town square, with the connection line being built via Gausen or the docks.
 Alternatively, the station could be built at Gausen.

 Holmestrand Municipal Council voted on 20 November 1900 in favor of a station at the square with a connection over Gausen, estimated to cost NOK 43,000, including the connection line.
 Because this avoided running via the docks, this gave the lowest cost.
 Other alternatives cost as much as NOK 154,000.
 However, NSB's district chief stated on 18 May 1901 that the state railways were opposed to this alternative because the link would have a negative influence on operations at Holmestrand Station.
 After negotiations the two companies reached an agreement, with permission given on 26 August 1902.

 The station cost NOK 27,300.
 The largest amount was for the depot, which cost NOK 5,000.
 Other major posts were NOK 3,000 for the freight house and NOK 2,000 each for the station building and wagon shed.
 Signaling systems and inventory cost NOK 2,000.
 HVB was officially opened on 2 October 1902.
 The shed at Gausen quickly proved to be too small and was expanded in 1906 with additional space for rolling stock and a carpenter's workshop, costing NOK 1153.65.
 It was expanded further the following year for NOK 322.60.
 The final expansion took place in 1910, when a shed for storing and drying wood was built.
 At first the station only had three tracks, increasing to four in 1907, costing NOK 347.46.
 That year the station handled 68 tonnes of express cargo and 8,884 tonnes of regular cargo, in addition to 24 live animals.
 Later the station also received two additional spurs which each had a small turnstiles.